arkadijs/cf-docker-broker/README.md

 4. Services Actor maintain some book-keeping to notify outstanding requesters about newly created endpoints.
 It will create Protocol Forwarding Rule pointing to the (GCE target) instance that host the service in that moment.
 Thus IP:port is kept stable for CloudFoundry clients.
 Do service migrate or service publication expire, changes will appear in ETCD and Rule will be updated or deleted.
 Port will be freed in later case by sending a message to Portmap Actor, that will write it in `/cf-docker-broker/ports/free`.
 5. Do service randomly re-appear, the port will be erased from `free` list.
 6. If service has `management` kind of access port defined with `dashboard` template, then a dashboard link is generated.
+7. If forwarding is managed by HAProxy, then new config will be periodically generated and `haproxy` process will be properly restarted.

 Next, when service is bound, `bind()` is invoked: